the13monkey/Animated-Web-Page/README.md

 # A Collection of Trendy UI Improvement Techniques

 This project includes trendy UI improvement techniques.
-All major codes are explained in the comments.  <br>#1 Animated display of elements when scroll into viewport<br>#2 Animated scroll to destination when click on anchor links
+All major codes are explained in the comments.  <br>* Animated display of elements when scroll into viewport<br>* Animated scroll to destination when click on anchor links

 ## Author